 Among low hills, below clear skies, we find the Bodegas Pagos de Aráiz winery situated near the walls of the medieval town of Olite, in the province of Navarra.
 The Masaveu family which aquired the estate in 2000, imagined a very special, modern, creative winery in this place of serene beauty.

-2013 was a cool year with a very long cycle.
-2013’s weather proved to be a true ally, awarding a slow ripening process, enabling Bodegas Pagos de Aráiz to harvest the later varietals well into the month of November.
+2014 was a warm year with a very long cycle, proving to be a true ally, awarding a slow ripening process, enabling Bodegas Pagos de Aráiz to harvest the later varietals well into the month of November.

 30% Syrah, 29% Merlot, 28% Tempranillo & 13% Cabernet Sauvignon